 \textbf{Overall Observations}.
 The transformers-based methods generally perform better than the Glove-based methods.
-The transformers enable the downstream detectors to obtain not only good performance in detecting non-hatred tweets across all three settings (as indicated by the performance in weighted average $F_1$ score) but also impressive performance on detecting hatred tweets in some of the scenarios, such as Scenario 2 where Founta is the source domain while the Davidson data is the target domain in Table \ref{crossd-Founta}.
+The transformers enable the downstream detectors to obtain good performance in detecting non-hatred tweets across all three settings (as indicated by the performance in weighted average $F_1$ score) and the impressive performance on detecting hatred tweets in some scenarios.
 It is interesting that the cross-domain performance is not reversible in our results.
 For example, transformers-based methods work well when transferring knowledge from the Founta data to the Davidson data in Table \ref{crossd-Founta}, but they work poorly in the reverse case in Table \ref{crossd-wzls}.
-This may be because that the Founta data is much larger than the Davidson data, containing knowledge of a broader hate speech scope (\ie, hate and abusive tweets) than Davidson (\ie, hate class only).
+This may be because the Founta data is much larger than the Davidson data, containing knowledge of a broader hate speech scope (\ie, hate and abusive tweets) than Davidson (\ie, hate class only).
 As a result, the Founta data may contain hate speech knowledge relevant to that of Davidson, but the hatred tweets in the Davidson data may be not generalizable to that in Founta.
 This explains the different result patterns on Davidson and Founta in Tables \ref{crossd-wzls} and \ref{crossd-Founta}.

 TSA explicitly focuses on racist and sexism tweets, which is different from the other two datasets.
 As a result, it is difficult to adapt relevant knowledge from the other two datasets to the hate speech detection on TSA, as shown in Tables \ref{crossd-wzls} and \ref{crossd-Founta}.
-Further, the models, including the transformers-based methods, also fail to adapt relevant knowledge from TSA to Davidson and Founta, indicating nearly no shared knowledge of hatred tweets between TSA and the other two datasets.
+Further, the models including the transformers-based methods, also fail to adapt relevant knowledge from TSA to Davidson and Founta, indicating nearly no shared knowledge of hatred tweets between TSA and the other two datasets.